Qiskit/rustworkx/CONTRIBUTING.md

 and splitting them following the structure of `large/`.

 Module directories have a `mod.rs` file containing the pyfunctions.
 The pyfunctions in that file then delegate most of logic by importing and calling pure Rust code from `pure_rust_code.rs` and `more_pure_rust_code.rs`.

-> __NOTE:__ Do you still have questions about making your first contribution?
+> __NOTE:__ Do you still have questions about making your contribution?
 > Contact us at the [\#retworkx channel in Qiskit Slack](https://qiskit.slack.com/messages/retworkx/)

 ### Tests